etnad101/school-notes/ES-110/Week 5.md

 ### Environmental impacts of coal mines
 - 2 types of mines: Shaft & open pit
 - Shafts are very dangerous
-- Open pit is safer, easier, cheaper, but incredibly damaging to forests, downstream waterways, biodiversity
+- The open pit is safer, easier, and cheaper, but incredibly damaging to forests, downstream waterways, biodiversity
 - Mining releases large amounts of sediments, potential toxins, metals
 - Risk of water contamination downslope from mountaintop mines
 - Risk of flooding for communities downstream